dwave-examples/tour-planning/README.md

 * **Graph:** displays the configured problem and any found solutions in three ways:

-    - **Space:** displays leg lengths as relative lengths of the tour, slope as a color heatmap, and toll booths as icons above the tour.
-Modes of locomotion for found solutions are written onto the tour and displayed as icons below it.
+  - **Space:** displays relative leg lengths, steepness as a color heatmap, and toll booths as icons above the tour.
+Modes of locomotion for the best solution found are displayed as icons below it.
-    - **Time:** displays leg duration as relative lengths of the tour and leg pricing as a color heatmap.
+  - **Time:** displays relative leg duration and, for the best found solution, the cost per leg as a color heatmap.
-    - **Feasibility:** displays feasible and non-feasible solutions in a three-dimensional plot for exercise, cost, and time.
+  - **Feasibility:** displays feasible and non-feasible solutions in a three-dimensional plot of exercise, cost, and time.

 * **Problem:** displays the legs of the tour (length, slope, and toll booths), formatted for reading and for copying into your code.

-* **Solutions:** displays the best solution found formatted for reading and the [dimod sampleset]( https://docs.ocean.dwavesys.com/en/stable/docs_dimod/reference/sampleset.html) for copying into your code.
+* **Solutions:** displays the best solution found, formatted for reading and as a [dimod sampleset]( https://docs.ocean.dwavesys.com/en/stable/docs_dimod/reference/sampleset.html) for copying into your code.

-* **CQM:** displays the constrained quadratic model generated for your configured tour and CQM settings.
+* **CQM:** displays the constrained quadratic model generated for your configured tour and constraints.

-* **Transport:** displays tour information for your configuration, such as the minimum, maximum, and average values of cost and time, and information about the available modes of locomotion.
+* **Transport:** displays information about your configured tour, such as the minimum, maximum, and average values of cost and time, and information about the available modes of locomotion.

 ## Model Overview